Musicians Who Permanently Damaged Their Bodies Performing Live

 Here's the story, via Loudwire: On July 9, 2008, the band was performing at the Rockstar Energy Mayhem Festival at the White River Amphitheater in Auburn, Washington.
 They decided to play their newest single, "Psychosocial," for the first time in front of an audience.
 During it, Wilson jumped off a platform on the back of the stage and landed wrong.

-It put him a wheelchair but that didn't stop him from continuing to play on the rest of Slipknot's tour despite having two casts on his legs.
-He continues to have occasional foot trouble, though, most recently in 2015.
+It put him a wheelchair, but that didn't stop him from continuing to play on the rest of Slipknot's tour despite having two casts on his legs.
+He continues to have occasional foot trouble, though, and injured his foot again in 2015.

 Michael Jackson's migraines and back problems